BeppeC/pyDichroX/README.md

 - Chose XAS spectra to average
 The graphs of the scans are shown and then a dialogue ask which scans select to be averaged and used for the analysis.

+- If configuration file is setted in order to accept scans from a reference sample, repeat the same passages before for reference scans

 - Energies
 A graph with analyzed data is shown togheter with the position of edge energy